-In General, shaft comprised of multiple cross-sectional diameters with different lengths.
-Some times it is necessary to assume the shaft as a uniform diameter and length for some calculations such as finding the natural frequency.
+In General, the shaft is comprised of multiple cross-sectional diameters with different lengths.
+Sometimes it is necessary to assume the shaft as a uniform diameter and length for some calculations such as finding the natural frequency.
 In such cases, we have to replace the different cross-section diameters with the equivalent shaft of uniform diameter.
 Which will discuss how we can construct such data of torsionally equivalent shaft for calculation purposes.

 Torsionally Equivalent Shaft